iJebus/DeportationTrains/DeportationTrains-master/README.md

 `pip install -r requirements.txt`

 Run local development environment with hot-reloading.
-Browser will automatically open.
+Browser will automatically open, if possible.

-`python run.py`
+`python run.py dev`

 Create a static production build; files will be placed in the 'build' folder.

-`python run.py create`
+`python run.py build`

 These files then need to be made available by a web server of some type; intended platform is S3 however a local python server will do for testing.